WPIPepBand/web-server/public_html/cgi-bin/pages/Home.md

 The Pep Band also offers physical education credit for those participating in football and/or basketball season.
 Participation in Pep Band for four seasons will therefore fulfill your university physical education requirement.
 Despite being available for academic credit, rehearsals and performances are still very casual and loads of fun.

 ---
-#### The Elevator Pitch:
-***The Pep Band is a spirited bunch that has much to offer its members, including friendship, pizza, movie nights, parties, and most importantly, good music!***

----
 ### Band Camp 2017:
 <div id="inline-player" style="float:right;padding-left:10px;display:none;">
     <a id="close-inline-player" style="float:right;">[X]</a>